seanclark/translator_app/README.md

 ## Translator App

-This is a simple Flask-based translator app that uses Replicate’s Qwen model to translate short text between multiple languages.
+This is a simple Flask-based translator app that uses Meta's yorickvp/llava-13b on Replica to translate short text between multiple languages.
 I built it to test out model integration and keep the UI clean and usable.
 It supports RTL languages, enforces a word limit, and includes copy-to-clipboard functionality.